-(b) There is no limit on the number of tastings a retailer may conduct, but the retailer must not allow a manufacturer on the retailers premises more than eight times per calendar year for the purpose of tastings.

-(4) Manufacturer Conducted Tastings.
+- (b) There is no limit on the number of tastings a retailer may conduct, but the retailer must not allow a manufacturer on the retailers premises more than eight times per calendar year for the purpose of tast- - (4) Manufacturer Conducted Tastings.
 A manufacturer may hold tastings on consecutive days in one premises, but the tastings must not exceed two consecutive days.
 Tastings must be conducted at least four weeks apart.
-If a manufacturer holds tastings on two consecutive days, they must not hold another tasting on that retail premises for at least four weeks.

-(5) Server Requirements.
-Alcohol servers must have service permits.

-(6) Record Keeping.
-The manufacturer or wholesaler must keep a record of each tasting they conduct, including the date and location of each event, the products served and the names of the servers.

-(7) Manufacturer-Conducted Sample Tastings: Oregon law allows Oregon Winery, Grower Sales Privilege, Brewery, Brewery-Public House and Warehouse licensees and Oregon Certificate of Approval holders, for the product for which they hold the certificate, to conduct tastings if they:

-(a) Provide the product to be tasted, and remove any remaining product at the end of the tasting;

-(b) Provide or pay for a person to serve the wine, cider, or malt beverages.
+If a manufacturer holds tastings on two consecutive days, they must not hold another tasting on that retail premises for at least four weeks - (5) Server Requirements.
+Alcohol servers must have service permits - (6) Record Keeping.
+The manufacturer or wholesaler must keep a record of each tasting they conduct, including the date and location of each event, the products served and the names of the servers. - (7) Manufacturer-Conducted Sample Tastings: Oregon law allows Oregon Winery, Grower Sales Privilege, Brewery, Brewery-Public House and Warehouse licensees and Oregon Certificate of Approval holders, for the product for which they hold the certificate, to conduct tastings if they: - (a) Provide the product to be tasted, and remove any remaining product at the end of the tasting; - (b) Provide or pay for a person to serve the wine, cider, or malt beverages.
 The server must be the manufacturer's employee or agent.
-The manufacturer may not compensate any employee or agent of the retail licensee to participate in the tasting; and

-(c) Do not advertise the tasting.
-The retailer may advertise the tasting only inside the licensed premises.

-(8) Retailer-Conducted Tastings.
-Retailers with Full On-Premises es Sales, Limited On-Premises Sales and Off-Premises Sales licenses may conduct tastings on their licensed premises and may:

-(a) Accept assistance from manufacturers, wholesalers and warehouse licensees, and from certificate of approval holders if:

-(A) The only assistance provided is an employee to assist.
-Assist includes pouring if the person meets the requirements in subsection (5);

-(B) The retailer pays for the wine, cider, or malt beverages; and

-(C) The retailer is responsible for any advertising.

-(b) Sponsor an unlimited number of tastings if there is no manufacturer, wholesaler, warehouse or certificate holder involved.
-The retailer may advertise these events.

-(9) Prohibitions.
+The manufacturer may not compensate any employee or agent of the retail licensee to participate in the tasting; and - (c) Do not advertise the tasting.
+The retailer may advertise the tasting only inside the licensed premises. - (8) Retailer-Conducted Tastings.
+Retailers with Full On-Premises Sales, Limited On-Premises Sales and Off-Premises Sales licenses may conduct tastings on their licensed premises and may: - (a) Accept assistance from manufacturers, wholesalers and warehouse licensees, and from certificate of approval holders if: - (A) The only assistance provided is an employee to assist.
+Assist includes pouring if the person meets the requirements in subsection (5); - (B) The retailer pays for the wine, cider, or malt beverages; and - (C) The retailer is responsible for any advertising. - (b) Sponsor an unlimited number of tastings if there is no manufacturer, wholesaler, warehouse or certificate holder involved.
+The retailer may advertise these events. - (9) Prohibitions.
 Off-Premises Sales licensees at locations where petroleum products are sold shall not conduct or allow sample tasting on the licensed premises or otherwise at the licensed location, unless the licensee operates a fully enclosed retail area encompassing at least 20,000 square feet and tastings take place within that retail area.

-Hist.: OLCC 19-2000, f.
-12-6-00, cert. ef.
-1-1-01; OLCC 15-2002, f.
-12-19-02, cert. ef.
-1-1-03; OLCC 7-2003(Temp), f. & cert. ef.
-5-20-03 thru 11-16-03; OLCC 12-2003, f.
-9-23-03, cert. ef.
+Stat.
+Auth.: ORS 471, including 471,030, 471,040, 471,730(1) & (5) Stats.
+Implemented: ORS 471.398 & 471,402

+Stats: inflicemented.
+Orso 71.376 & 71.378 & 71.
+9-23-03, cert, ef.
 11-1-03

-Requirements for Distilled Liquor Tastings Provided by Oregon Distillery Licensee
+Requirements for Oregon Distillery Licensee Providing Tastings of Distilled Liquor on the Distillery Premises or on Another Premises Owned or Leased by the Distillery

-OAR 845-005-0431 sets the qualifications for an Oregon distillery licensee to obtain approval to provide tastings of distilled liquor manufactured by the distillery licensee for consumption on the distillery licensee's premises and on no more than five other premises owned or leased by the distillery licensee.
-This rule sets the requirements to provide these tastings.
+OAR 845-005-0431 sets the qualifications for an Oregon distillery licensee to obtain Commission approval to provide tastings of distilled liquor manufactured by the distillery licensee for consumption on the distillery licensed premises, or on another premises owned or leased by the licensee, or both.
+This rule sets the requirements to provide the tastings.